carter-d/MergeHull-Visualization/README.md

 ## Use
 Points can be placed by clicking anywhere within the canvas (the black rectangle).
 Once points have been placed in their desired locations, the visualization/animation is started by clicking the "merge hull" button.
 Points can be placed randomly around the canvas (with a buffer around edges) by clicking the "place points randomly" button.
 To remove points (or a completed hull) from the canvas, click the "clear points" button.

-The settings window be accessed by clicking the button with a wrench icon.
+The settings window can be accessed by clicking the button with a wrench icon.
 Within the settings window, the following parameters for the visualization can be changed:
 * Animation speed (how fast the tangent "walking" is)
 * Point radius
 * Line weight